-- 8.1 The Council has put in place a number of policies, procedures and other actions to promote an anti-fraud culture to the Council's officers. - 8.2 All officers must abide by the Council's Code of Conduct, which sets out the requirements on personal conduct.
-Professionally qualified officers of the Council are also expected to follow any Code of Conduct or Ethics as required by their Professional Bodies. - 8.3 The Senior Fraud and Inspections Officer is responsible for Benefit and Corporate Fraud. - 8.4 Any breach of conduct will be dealt with under the disciplinary procedures and may result in dismissal. - 8.5 Officers must comply with the Code of Conduct in respect of the declarations of interests, and in particular declaring any financial or non-financial interests that could conflict with the Council's interests, or could cause conduct to be questioned.
+- 8.1 The Council has put in place a number of policies, procedures and other actions to promote an anti-fraud culture to the Council's Officers. - 8.2 All Officers must abide by the Council's Standards of Work/Code of Conduct, which sets out the requirements on personal conduct.
+Professionally qualified officers of the Council are also expected to follow any Code of Conduct or Ethics as required by their Professional Bodies. - 8.3 The Senior Fraud and Inspections Officer is responsible for Benefit and Corporate Fraud. - 8.4 Any breach of conduct will be dealt with under the disciplinary procedures and may result in dismissal. - 8.5 Officers must comply with the Standards of Work/Code of Conduct in respect of the declarations of interests, and in particular declaring any financial or non-financial interests that could conflict with the Council's interests, or could cause conduct to be questioned.